miles-edgyworth/dababydagamesource/README.md

-# DaGame
+# DaSource
 Source code and files for DaGame: A DaBaby Game.

 Play DaGame on itch.io: https://miles-edgyworth.itch.io/dagame-a-dababy-game

-# !!If you want to compile this game yourself, continue reading.!!
+# --If you want to compile this game yourself, continue reading--

 Download this repository (Click on code and Download ZIP) and unzip.